 The construction of the Tokyo Tower, rising 333 meters, was completed in 1958 as a tower for sending out television and FM radio broadcast signals.
 Until Tokyo Skytree® was constructed 51 years later, it was the tallest structure in Japan.

 It is still a symbol of the city loved by citizens and one of the most popular tourist spots in Tokyo.
 Inside the tower, there are many fun things to do for family, couples, and friends.

 View the city from its center!

-Both the main deck and top deck are open until 11:00 PM and the night views are especially romantic.
+Both the Main Deck and Top Deck are open until 11:00 PM, and the night views are especially romantic.
 At night the city looks like countless glittering diamonds.
-The view of Rainbow Bridge illuminated at night to the southeast is especially beautiful, but equally as stunning in the daytime.
-The newly reopened top deck is also stunning at night when light reflected from mirrors embedded in the floor shine brightly with the night view.
+The view of Rainbow Bridge illuminated at night to the southeast is especially beautiful but equally as stunning in the daytime.
+The newly reopened top deck is also stunning at night when light reflected from mirrors embedded in the floor shines brightly with the night view.

 Get some Tokyo Tower souvenirs!